 The different pieces have their own movement restrictions regarding the number of squares they're allowed to travel on the board and whether or not they can jump over other units (like the knight in chess).
 Units also behave different in combat; some units are faster than others, some use melee attacks while others fire projectiles.

 Archon can be played with either one or two players.
 The NES version, which was released a few years after the other versions, has improved graphics for the real-time combat part.
 Each type of square has it's own colored background and the unit sprites are larger.

 There are no reviews for the NES release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-, combining his typical preoccupation of repeating and inverted tessellated patterns of animal silhouettes as well as a rendering of an exotic polyhedron.
-Though it is not a direct adaptation of any of his works, it is evocative of the 1948 wood engraving Stars
+Cover artThe game's striking and distinctive cover artwork is apparently an homage to the work of Dutch artist M.C.
+Escher, combining his typical preoccupation of repeating and inverted tessellated patterns of animal silhouettes as well as a rendering of an exotic polyhedron.
+Though it is not a direct adaptation of any of his works, it is evocative of the 1948 wood engraving Stars.

 - Computer Gaming World

 - November 1996 (15h anniversary issue) - #20 on the "150 Best Games of All Time" list

 - Issue 03/2013 – One of the "Ten Best C64 Games“

 - Happy Computer